prathercc/mavtion/README.md

 9. RELEASEKEY - Releases a specified key.
 10. HOLDLEFTMOUSE - Holds the left mouse button down.
 11. RELEASELEFTMOUSE - Releases the left mouse button.
-12. AFTER - After a time selected from a given interval (in milliseconds), perform instructions prefixed by _A: .
+12. AFTER[index] - After a time selected from a given interval (in milliseconds), perform instructions prefixed by _A[index]: .
 </p>

 ## Contributing